 Recognizing the overarching negative medical and financial impact, the team decided on several concrete actions:

 - On the spot, we determined what needed to be acted upon with the providers, who incorporated specific activities into their workflow for personalized follow-up.
 Physician follow-up is especially important for those who didn’t respond to case or disease management outreach.
 Detailed notes ensure specific gaps in care (such as preventive services) can be addressed the next time the patient comes into the office.

 - Within the next three weeks, the provider group and health plan sent out a joint mailing (print and email) to raise awareness of existing educational opportunities such as healthy cooking and weight management classes.

-- Physician leadership offered online, on-demand micro-courses to all clinicians on motivational interviewing techniques to help refresh and improve their ability to coach patients in the often sensitive nature of weight management.
+- Physician leadership offered online micro-courses to all clinicians on motivational interviewing techniques to help refresh and improve their ability to coach patients in the often sensitive nature of weight management.